 The Amex Blue Cash Everyday credit limit is based on American Express’s assessment of each application, so the card’s credit limit will be different for each applicant.

-For the most part, Amex Blue Cash Everyday credit limits depend on each applicant’s overall creditworthiness.
+For the most part, Amex Blue Cash Everyday credit limits depend on each applicant’s overall credit standing.
 Those with the highest income and best credit scores will generally be offered the highest starting credit limits.

 The Amex Blue Cash Everyday credit score requirement is 700, at a minimum.
 That means applicants for the Amex Blue Cash Everyday need good credit or better to be approved.

 But your credit score is only one of the factors considered when you apply.
 American Express will also consider your income, existing debts, number of recently opened accounts and other things.
 Make sure you are aware of what American Express looks for before applying.… read full answer